 About The National Cyber Security Alliance

 The National Cyber Security Alliance (NCSA) is the nation’s leading nonprofit, public-private partnership promoting cybersecurity and privacy education and awareness.
 NCSA works with a broad array of stakeholders in government, industry and civil society.
 NCSA’s primary partners are the U.S. Department of Homeland Security (DHS) and NCSA’s Board of Directors, which includes representatives from ADP; Aetna; AT&T Services Inc.; Bank of America; Barclays; Blackberry Corporation; CDK Global, LLC; Cisco; Comcast; ESET North America; Google; Facebook; LifeLock, Inc.; Logical Operations; NXP Semiconductors; RSA, the Security Division of EMC; Symantec Corporation; Intel Corporation; MasterCard; Microsoft Corporation; PayPal; Raytheon; PKWARE; Salesforce; SANS Institute; TeleSign; and Visa.
-For more information on NCSA, please visit staysafeonline.org/about-us/overview.
+For more information on NCSA, please visit staysafeonline.org.
 You can also find us on Facebook and Twitter.

 About STOP.
 THINK.
 CONNECT.